 The adopter will complete an adoption contract once the adoption has been approved.

-The adoption fee is $425 plus partial cost of transportation/NH quarantine ($95) and includes DHPP, or similar distemper/parvo vaccination, rabies vaccine, bordatella vaccine (kennel cough), interstate health certificate/pre-transport vet visit, spay/neuter, NPF fecal, worming, flea/tick preventative, microchipping.
+The adoption fees range from $125 - $425 plus partial cost of transportation/NH quarantine ($95) and includes DHPP, or similar distemper/parvo vaccination, rabies vaccine, bordatella vaccine (kennel cough), interstate health certificate/pre-transport vet visit, spay/neuter, NPF fecal, worming, flea/tick preventative, microchipping.
 All of our dogs arrive in NH and are quarantined for 48 hrs (this is NH State Law) and receive a State of NH Health Certificate, as required by law.
 All dogs arrive healthy and clean, free of fleas and ticks, sporting a brand new collar and leash and ready to take on the world with their new best friend!

 Mary's Dogs has a very active, bright and energetic Rescue Team in place.
 Our primary goal is to help nurture a bond between you and the dog who "finds" you.
 Our adoptions do not end when a dog goes home.
 We're committed to follow up (forever, but particularly through the first year) and support.
 We place great importance in training and ongoing education and ready to help!